Local complementation in Banach spaces and its preservation under free constructions: Categorical framework

 Notice that, by the first property, a morphism $T$ in such a category always has an associated norm $\|T\|$.
-One example would be the category $\cM$ of metric spaces with a distinguised point $0$ and Lipschitz functions, which can be seen in the form
+One example is the category $\cM$ of metric spaces with a distinguished point $0$ and Lipschitz functions preserving this point.
+Notice that in this case the objects are of the form $(M,d,0)$ and no $n$-ary operation is considered.

-where the element $0$ is viewed as $0$-ary operation.
-Banach spaces constitute also a metric-algebraic category, because a Banach space can be viewed in the form

-where $d$ is the distance induced by the norm, the element $0$ is viewed as $0$-ary operation, and $r\cdot$ represents the $1$-ary operation of scalar multiplication by $r$.
-This is not the only possibility, we can also describe a Banach space declaring all possible linear combinations as distinct operations, together with any set of axioms equivalent to the usual ones: